steve-burton/angular-online-music-store/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.

+This project requires a firebase database to run.
+The credentials from this database should be placed in a file at: /src/app/api-keys.ts The contents of the file should look like this:

+export var masterFirebaseConfig = {
+  apiKey: "XXXXX",
+  authDomain: "XXXXX",
+  databaseURL: "XXXXX",
+  storageBucket: "XXXXX",
+  messagingSenderId: "XXXXX"
+};

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.